core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## Version -04 to -05 ## {#sec-04-05}

 * Abstract and introduction: the scope is one possible realization of proxy.

+* Suggested option numbers for the three new CoAP options.

 * Clarifications and editorial improvements.